bllecentdidiba/cat_bakery_data_analysis/README.md

 ##3.
 Employees

--84% of employees need more training — that's most of the team
+-84% of employees need more training which is most of the team

 -Sharyn Clarkson is doing very well (12 orders, 66 products sold, about 5.5 items per order)